QuEraComputing/Bloqade.jl/docs/src/lattices.md

 sorted_atoms = collect_atoms(atoms_in_grid)
 ```

 Note that the sorting has changed the index numbering of atoms.
-If we use `sorted-atom` to do computation, the index of qubits should
-be consisent with the `sorted-atoms` instead of `atoms`.